PhoenixPan/FrontEndDevelopment/css-basic.md

 3. Inline: <**h1 style="color:blue;"**>;

 ## priority
-There are multiple style sheets & override priority: Use the last read value.
+There are multiple style sheets & override priority.
-1. child setting > parent setting
+1. The one that is more specific wins: child element > parent element
 ```
 /*Priority from low to high*/
 body {